QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 In this image (_Slide 20_), you see a representation of four months of recording, each pixel row representing one day of recording.
 The left-hand side of the image is midnight, the image-centre represents midday and the right-hand side the following midnight.
 We call these plots *diel plots*.
 The time of civil-dawn and civil-dusk is superimposed.
 It is obvious that, unlike the previous marine sound-scape, the terrestrial sound-scape is highly constrained by daylight.

 To produce this image, the three summary indices assigned to red, green and blue respectively were: 1: an estimate of background noise; 2. the signal-to-noise ratio; and 3. the average number of acoustic events per second.
-Each of these indices was calculated from the signal wave form. that is, there was no need to make a standard spectrogram.
+Each of these indices was calculated from the signal wave form.
+That is, there was no need to do the intermediate step of making a standard spectrogram.
 The emerging red patches (bottom right) are due to the onset of insect chorusing as spring temperatures increase.
 The long horizontal lines are due to extended periods of rain.
 The red patches within the blue lines are due to extremely heavy rain bursts.
 The morning chorus is clearly aligned with civil-dawn (around 30 minutes before actual sunrise) and the bright-green specks that are most apparent around sunrise and sunset are due to loud kookaburra choruses.
 Just as with false-colour spectrograms, diel plots derived from different indices provide different views of the sound-scape.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded in Gympie National Park, Queensland, Australia.